 Russian mobile operator MTS reports 76.2% y/y slump in Q1 net profit

-May 18 (Reuters) - Russia's biggest mobile operator MTS MBT.NMTSS.MM on Wednesday reported a 76.2% yea-on-year drop in first-quarter net profit to 3.9 billion roubles ($62.9 million), but saw group revenues increase by 8.5% to 134.4 billion roubles.
+May 18 (Reuters) - Russia's biggest mobile operator MTS MBT.NMTSS.MM on Wednesday reported a 76.2% year-on-year drop in first-quarter net profit to 3.9 billion roubles ($62.9 million), which it blamed in part on higher interest rates.

+MTS said in early March, days after Russia sent tens of thousands of troops into Ukraine, that "current and potential external factors beyond its control" may impact its operations and financial results.

+Russia hiked interest rates to 20% after unprecedented Western sanctions before two cuts to leave the key rate at 14%.
+MTS said profit was also negatively impacted by the "revaluation of securities in the current macroeconomic environment".

-Operating income before depreciation and amortisation (OIBDA) also increased, up 2% to 56.5 billion roubles, MTS said.
+MTS did not provide forecasts, but said group revenue increased by 8.5% to 134.4 billion roubles, while operating income before depreciation and amortisation (OIBDA) was also higher, up 2% to 56.5 billion roubles.

-President and CEO Vyacheslav Nikolaev said the company was focused on ensuring daily business continuity and remained confident in its ability to navigate challenges.
+President and CEO Vyacheslav Nikolaev described the results as solid and said the company was focused on ensuring daily business continuity and remained confident in its ability to navigate challenges.

+Moscow-listed shares in MTS were 12.8% higher by 1408 GMT, having leapt more than 20% earlier in the day after its board had recommended a dividend of 33.85 roubles per share.

+"The previous three-year dividend policy completed at the end of 2021," MTS said.
+"Adoption of a new dividend policy has been postponed for the time being."

 ($1 = 62.0000 roubles)